 These trends are not unique to businesses in travel and hospitality.
 Buyers in all industries (including B2B customers) are using digital content and online search to make their purchasing decisions.
 Even startups seeking investment must worry about what investors find online.

 “What’s clear is that the overwhelming majority of owners and operators are concerned about their presence online and how they are using mobile and social platforms to attract the right consumers,” said Martin Verdon-Roe, vice president of business-to-business product of TripAdvisor, in the press release.
+This is probably a sign of the seismic shift undertaken by businesses to the online world and its ever-increasing importance is duly reflected.
+This is most likely why businesses now take software designed to improve the running and efficiency of their business so seriously.
+Innovations like intelligent automation have been a revelation.

 Business owners looking to take control of their online presence would be wise to put the following activities at the top of their list.